 Countries or areas of risk from which at least one of the three above-mentioned certificates is required:

-- The rest of the world: all countries except Australia, China, South Korea, United States of America, Israel, Japan, Lebanon, New Zealand, United Kingdom of Great Britain e North Ireland, Republic of North Macedonia, Rwanda, Serbia, Singapore, Swiss, Thailand and Taiwan.
+- The rest of the world: all countries except Albania, Australia, China, South Korea, United States of America, Israel, Japan, Lebanon, New Zealand, United Kingdom of Great Britain e North Ireland, Republic of North Macedonia, Rwanda, Serbia, Singapore, Swiss, Thailand and Taiwan.